 An abatement is a formal written request made to the County Assessor to correct errors in valuation or classification on a specific property or properties.
 Always remember to keep paying your taxes because the abatement process may take several months to go through the approval process.

-If your property was classified as non-homestead and should have been homestead in a previous year, you can file an abatement to prove occupancy of your property and receive a homestead credit.
-In addition to filing the abatement form, a copy of your driver's license is required.
+If your property was classified as non-homestead and should have been classified as homestead the previous year, you can apply for an abatement.
+You must prove occupancy of your property in order to potentially qualify for the homestead abatement.
+In addition to the abatement application, a copy of your driver's license and a completed homestead application are required.

 A property that has been accidentally or unintentionally damaged due to a disaster and is uninhabitable or not usable, and the damage equals at least fifty percent of the structure's value, may be eligible for a tax reduction in the year of the occurrence.
-Please contact our office for the official application.
+Please contact our office if you have questions about Local Option Abatement.